Karthikrajakumar/Budget-Expense-Tracker/README.md

 A simple and intuitive web app to help you manage your monthly spending.

+PROBLEM STATEMENT:

+Managing personal finances can be challenging when expenses are not properly tracked.
+People often struggle to stick to a budget because they lack visibility into how much they are spending and on what categories.

 TECHNOLOGIES USED:

 1 => HTML = Defines the structure and content of a webpage.